freedomofpress/securedrop-docs/docs/getting_support.rst

 We encourage you to use these filtered emails as a reminder to login to your Redmine account and check the content of the corresponding updates to an issue through the web interface.
-We like to think of them as "poor man's push notifications".

 .. note:: We welcome feedback on how we could make notifications for
           this Redmine system more convenient for you.